jozefg/pcf/README.md

 ## pcf

-A one file compiler for PCF to C. It's currently about 275j lines of compiler and 75 lines of extremely boring instances.
+A one file compiler for PCF to C. It's currently about 275 lines of compiler and 75 lines of extremely boring instances.
+The compiler is fully explained in [this blog post][post].

 ## What's PCF